 - The base layer is 1.6 inches (5 centimeters) of high density super soft memory foam base.

-- Both mattresses incorporate individually pocketed coils.
+- Both mattresses incorporate individually pocketed coils in the support layer.

 - Both use memory foam or material that feels like memory foam.